Pioneer Drama

 By Edith Weiss

-Edith Weiss is the author of several published children’s plays, including six with Pioneer Drama Service.
+Edith Weiss is the author of several published children’s plays, including nine with Pioneer Drama Service, with a tenth coming this fall.
 A lot of Edith’s writing time goes into her stand-up comedy routine, which has taken her all over the country and on three overseas military tours.
 Besides writing, she also acts and directs in both children’s and adult theatre.

 You’ve got the script.
 You’ve got your eager student actors.
 What you don’t have is money for a set.
 Or maybe just a little... about the amount you’d have if you commandeered the cast’s lunch money.
 Which of course you can’t do, since you value your job!